GreenDelta/spm2olca/README.md

 ```

 This is the same file as in the openLCA reference data.
 The conversion factor
-:math:`f` converts a flow amount from SimaPro :math:`a_s` in the SimaPro
+`f` converts a flow amount from SimaPro `a_s` in the SimaPro reference unit to
-reference unit to the respective amount of the flow in the openLCA reference
+the respective amount of the flow in the openLCA reference unit `a_o`:
-unit :math:`a_o`:

 ```
 a_o = f * a_s